-My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
 Given these limitations, during my audit I did not identify any deficiencies in internal control that I consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+I did identify a deficiency in internal control, described in the accompanying schedule of findings and questioned costs as item 2021-001 that I consider to be a significant deficiency.